Pteratato/intertwined-destinies/Intertwined_Destinies_08.md

 “I happen to disagree.
 And why has everyone taken to calling me ‘my lady’?”
 I mumble under my breath.

-Mr. Tibbs smiles at me and says, “Men meet Raven; my kindred, my intertwined.”
+Mr. Tibbs smiles at me and says, “Men meet Raven; my kindred, my *intertwined*.”

 “Raven, meet Tolin, Tiern, Elrond, and Nemus.
 Tolin and Tiern are twins and they are elves; Elrond and Nemus are druids; and you already know Trixie.”
 Mr. Tibbs gestures with his hand at each man in the room so that I can tell them apart.